swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/about.md

     Scientific Workflow and Integration Software for Health (SWISH)
 <p></p>
-project from the National Centre for Epidemiology and Population Health (NCEPH) at the Australian National University (ANU).
+project from the [National Centre for Epidemiology and Population Health](http://nceph.anu.edu.au/) (NCEPH) at the Australian National University (ANU).

-The SWISH project is a suite of software tools that we developed and includes both an operational web-based research platform as well as enhanced traditional desktop client-side workflows, that boosts our researcher's capacity without compromising our expertise and trusted workflows.
-You can read about the other elements of this project at the [High Level System Description Document webpage](/HighLevelDescription.html).
+The SWISH project consists of a suite of software tools that we have worked on and leverage off the work of the [https://kepler-project.org/](https://kepler-project.org/), the [http://postgis.refractions.net/](http://postgis.refractions.net/) and the [http://www.stata.com/](http://www.stata.com/) software systems.

-The SWISH project has [a second website devoted to the high level description](http://swish-climate-impact-assessment.blogspot.com.au/).
-From that site users can explore the scope of the project.
+Our work includes both an operational web-based research platform as well as enhanced traditional desktop client-side workflows, that boosts our researcher's capacity without compromising our expertise and trusted workflows.
+You can read about the other elements of this project at the [Official Project Blog](http://swish-climate-impact-assessment.blogspot.com.au/) or this [High Level System Description Document webpage](/HighLevelDescription.html).
+From those sites users can explore the scope of the project.
+This site is devoted to low level descriptions of the software resources included in our project.

 SWISH is released under [the GPL license](http://www.opensource.org/licenses/gpl-license.php)